Alaban-BS/Teambuilder/docs/player-assignment.md

 - All assignment logic operates on the `teamAssignments` array of the active scenario.
 - The player database is not modified for assignments.
 - The dialog and assignment logic are scenario-specific.
+- Each scenario is tied to a specific season.
-- The dialog component is styled using Tailwind CSS for a consistent look and feel with the rest of the application.
+- The dialog component is styled using CSS modules for a consistent look and feel with the rest of the application.

 ## Error Handling

 - If a player is not found, the move is cancelled
 - If a team is not found, the move is cancelled
+- If no season is selected, scenario creation is blocked
 - The dialog can be closed at any time without making changes

 ## Future Improvements